deivison-silva/deivison-silva/README.md

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

-- 🌱 I’m currently learning python, django and django rest framework.
+- 🌱 I’m currently learning about flutter.

 ## 🛠 &nbsp;Tech Stack